burubur/react-redux-saga-babel-webpack/README.md

 $ git checkout develop && yarn && npm run dev
 ```

+## Note

+Due to the mock API server is not complete for live interactive REST interaction, some of business logic is just a simulation, for instance: in searching feature, it's only filtered at client side. also for the pagination, its total is hard-coded for 35 records.

 ## Description

 This is just a little an incomplete project to solve aJobThing test.